AlureonTheVirus/GroupMeCommunityDocs/docs/api/groups/directories.md

 ---
-title: "Group Directories"
+title: "Group Discovery"
 description: "Learn how to interact with GroupMe's group directories via the API."
 ---

-# Public Directory
+# Public Directories and Group Discovery

 Unless otherwise stated, endpoints are relative to https://api.groupme.com/v3/ and must include the token of the user making the call - so, for example, if an endpoint is `GET /groups`, the request you make should be using the URL `https://api.groupme.com/v3/groups?token=aSDFghJkl`, where `aSDFghJkl` is replaced with the user's token.